 Air or atmosphere is a main component of the Earth, other than water (hydrosphere) and soil (lithosphere).
-Four and a half billion years ago, when the earth was forming, the atmosphere consisted of gases like hydrogen, nitrogen, carbon dioxide, water vapor, hydrogen sulfide, ammonia and methane only.
+Four and a half billion years ago, when the earth was forming, the atmosphere consisted of gases like hydrogen, nitrogen, carbon dioxide, water vapour, hydrogen sulfide, ammonia and methane only.
 There was no oxygen in the atmosphere.
-The first living organisms evolved around 3.5 billion years ago and they were not depending on oxygen for their energy production.
-Later, photosynthetic organisms evolved and they started releasing oxygen to the atmosphere as a by-product of photosynthesis.
+The first living organisms evolved around 3.5 billion years ago, and they did not depend on oxygen for their energy production.
+Later, photosynthetic organisms evolved, and they started releasing oxygen to the atmosphere as a by-product of photosynthesis.
 As a result of increasing oxygen in the atmosphere, organisms adapted to utilize oxygen.

 What is Oxygen?

 Oxygen is the element with the atomic number 8, which is present in group 16 of the periodic table.
 It has three isotopes, 16O, 17O, 18O.
 Among these 16O is the most stable and abundant isotope.
 Furthermore, an oxygen atom has eight electrons, and it can obtain two more electrons from another atom to form a -2 charged anion.
 Alternatively, two oxygen atoms can share four electrons to form a diatomic molecule (O2) to be stable.
 We call it oxygen gas, as a common term, because this molecule exists in a gas state at standard temperature and pressure.
 The molecular weight of O2 is 32 g mole-1.